Zimondi/Lab10/lab10.md

 ### **Step 3: Use GitHub Actions templates to set up workflow.**
 #### **What Was Done:**
-Copied existing workflow YAML template or created new `.github/workflows/ci.yml` to automate the build, test, and scan steps.
+Copied existing workflow YAML template `.github/workflows/main.yml` to automate the build, test, and scan steps.

 ### **Step 4: List the security scan jobs included in the workflow.**
 #### **What Was Done**